 Please also keep in mind that all of the tests performed were on a well-branded site that has been in business for years.

 We cannot promise the same results due to many different factors.

 This is how our new theme looked like:

-This theme was the first theme we introduced in order to keep things simple and to set up a foundation of what works and what does not, before we introduce more advanced themes.
+This theme was the first theme we introduced to keep things simple and to set up a foundation of what works and what does not before we add more themes.

 I was not expecting the results to be higher than what King of Maids achieved with our current website, but I was also not surprised.

 This theme is much better to the eye, it gets straight to the point, and it almost acts as a long-form landing page.

 The user also doesn’t get overwhelmed with options as to where they should go, so they go straight to the ‘Book Now’ page.

 We even forgot to switch the word ‘Simple Services’ to ‘King of Maids,’ and it still outperformed our current site.